amanbadone/amanbadone/README.md

 - 👋 Hi, I’m @amanbadone
 - 👀 I’m interested in Open Source Contributions, Competetive Programming and Anything related to Computers
-- 🌱 I’m currently learning to contribute in Open Source Projects
+- 🌱 I’m currently learning to develop a ML model and NeuralNet Tech
 - 💞️ I’m looking to collaborate on Open Source Projects and anything that seems fun
 - 📫 How to reach me :
 - Email - amanbadone@gmail.com